junjie-bianjie/CapsuleFarmerEvolved/Frequently-Asked-Questions.md

 ### The heartbeat does not update, what is wrong?
 Most likely you clicked in the window, you should see a little white square if you did so.
 To fix it you can simply right-click in the window and the heartbeat should start updating again within a minute.

+If the heartbeat does not update after a minute, try restarting the program.
+If it still does not update, check the [Troubleshooting](Troubleshooting) page.

 ### I got some weird code in the farmer, what is it?
 A thread in the program crashed and restarted.
 However as long as the heartbeat is still updating it should be running just fine.
+If the heartbeat doesn't update, try restarting the program.
+If the heartbeat doesn't update even after restarting the program, check the [Troubleshooting](Troubleshooting) page.

 ### My computer says it can't run the farmer, what do I do?
 Sometimes Windows might try to protect you from unknown programs, however that is a false positive in this case.
 Usually you can press “More info” and then “Run anyway”.

 ### Is the program safe to run?
-It's open-source code on Github, so you can check the code yourself if you are concerned.
+This is an open-source project, you can check the code yourself if you are concerned this is a virus.
+In addition to that, your login information is only stored in your config.yaml file and it is only used to log in into the website.
+The program does not send any information to any other server than the ones of lolesports.com and the Riot Authentication server.

+### Will I get banned for using this?
+There has not been any reports of people getting banned for using this program.
+However, at any point in time, Riot can change that.
+If you are concerned about getting banned, you can use the old version of the program found here: https://github.com/LeagueOfPoro/EsportsCapsuleFarmer/

 ### Which operating systems are supported?
 Windows 10 and 11.
 Windows 8 is known to work but not natively supported.
 Anything else may require you to install Python manually and run the program directly from the source code.
-There are instructions on GitHub on how to do this.

-### How to fix my configuration file?
-Try using the config helper: https://leagueofporo.com/confighelper.html.
-You can use it directly or download it for offline use.
-The config file is generated in your browser and never sent anywhere.
+Locate the "Advanced Installation Guides" in the sidebar for more information.